yegor256/blog/_posts/2014/aug/2014-08-13-strict-code-quality-control.md

 All of them should say: "Yes, we like your code".
 Otherwise, your build shouldn't pass.

 What do you think?
-Would it be convenient for you &mdash; to have your code rejected every time it breaks just one of 900 checks?
-Would it be productive for the team &mdash; to force developers to focus so much on code quality?
+Would it be convenient for you&mdash;to have your code rejected every time it breaks just one of 900 checks?
+Would it be productive for the team&mdash;to force developers to focus so much on code quality?

 <!--more-->